copy/v86/docs/archlinux.md

 MODULES="atkbd i8042"
 ```

-For the changes to take effect, you need to regenerate the temporary file system with `mkinitcpio -p linux`
+For the changes to take effect, you need to regenerate the initial ramdisk with `mkinitcpio -p linux`

 The resulting `arch.img` file is a bootable disk image for v86.